rnoeliab/WRF-GHG-Prepy/README.md

 ```

 **NOTE**
-Don't forget that it must be run within the vprm environment
+Don't forget that it must be run within our created environment

 The files in the [ch4_bio](https://github.com/rnoeliab/Inputs-WRF-VPRM/tree/main/input/bio_ghg/ch4_bio/) directoy, have to be ready to run the following scripts (located in the main script) :